-Individuals must meet the following requirements to be certified as trainer.
+Individuals mustshall meet the following requirements to be certified as trainer.

-- Demonstrate ability to effectively communicate with adults in a training environment.
-Demonstrated through completion of a minimum sixteen hour RESNET approved adult education program. - Demonstrate mastery of the Home Energy Rating System knowledge and ability sets provided in Section 207 Knowledge and Abilities.
-Mastery is demonstrated by passing the RESNET National Rater Training Competency Test with a minimum score of 90%. - Have an understanding of the purposes and benefits of home energy surveys, home energy ratings, and the ability to communicate these benefits to students. - Have a basic understanding of energy efficient mortgages, energy improvement mortgages and related products, and the ability to communicate these to students. - As a certified Home Energy Rater, complete certified ratings on a minimum of twenty-five (25) homes.
+- 203.1.1 Demonstrate ability to effectively communicate with adults in a training environment.
+This ability is dDemonstrated through completion of a minimum sixteen (16) hour RESNET approved adult education program. - 203.1.2 Demonstrate mastery of the Home Energy Rating System knowledge and ability sets provided in Section 207 Knowledge and Abilities.
+Mastery is demonstrated by passing the RESNET National Rater Training Competency Test with a minimum score of 90%. - 203.1.2203.1.3 Demonstrate mastery of the Home Energy Rating System knowledge and ability sets provided in Section 207 Knowledge and Abilities.
+Mastery is demonstrated by passing the following three exams with a minimum score of 90%:

+The RESNET National Rater Training Competency Test, the RESNET Combustion Appliance Test, and The Work Scope Development Tests including the simulation exam. - 203.1.3203.1.4 Have an understanding of the purposes and benefits of home energy surveys, home energy ratings, and the ability to communicate these benefits to students. - 203.1.4203.1.5 Have a basic understanding of energy efficient mortgages, energy improvement mortgages and related products, and the ability to communicate these to students. - 203.1.5203.1.6 As a certified Home Energy Rater, complete a minimum of twenty-five (25) Home Energy Ratings.
+These 25 Ratings shall have met the minimum quality assurance processes defined in Section 904.4As a certified Home Energy Rater, complete certified ratings on a minimum of twenty-five (25) homes.
+Trainers who were certified prior to the adoption of this amendment will have until January 15, 2016 to complete the required number of certified ratings.